Evolution of the infrared luminosity function and its corresponding dust-obscured star formation rate density out to z~6: Data

-The associated photometric redshifts and far-IR luminosities for all AS2UDS sources were adopted from \citet{Dudzeviciute_2020}.
-In short, the available photometry spans wavelength range from the $u$-band to radio, with low-resolution {\it Herschel} SPIRE data de-blended using procedure explained in \citet{Swinbank_2014}.
-Photometric redshifts were found using the updated {\sc magphys} SED modelling code \citep{daCunha_2015, Battisti_2019}, with \citet{Bruzual_2003} stellar models, \citet{Chabrier_2003} initial mass function and \citet{Charlot_2000} dust attenuation model.
-The resulting photometric redshifts were tested against the available spectroscopic data, with the median offset, defined as $(z_{\rm spec}-z_{\rm phot})/(1+z_{\rm spec})$, equal to $−0.005 \pm 0.003$ with a dispersion of 0.13.
+The associated photometric redshifts and FIR luminosities for all AS2UDS sources were adopted from \citet{Dudzeviciute_2020}.
+In short, the available photometry spans a wavelength range from the $u$-band to radio, with low-resolution {\it Herschel} SPIRE data deblended using the procedure explained in \citet{Swinbank_2014}.
+Photometric redshifts as well as IR luminosities were found using the updated {\sc magphys} spectral energy distribution modeling code \citep{daCunha_2015, Battisti_2019}, along with the stellar models from \citet{Bruzual_2003}, the initial mass function of \citet{Chabrier_2003}, and the dust attenuation model of \citet{Charlot_2000}.
+The resulting photometric redshifts were tested against the available spectroscopic data, yielding a median offset -- defined as $(z_{\rm spec}-z_{\rm phot})/(1+z_{\rm spec})$ -- of $−0.005 \pm 0.003$, with a dispersion of 0.13.